-\textbf{Watermarking GNNs.} Graphs vary widely in size and structure, making it difficult to embed a watermark that can be applied uniformly across different graphs.
-Moreover, GNNs’ multi-hop message-passing mechanisms are more sensitive to data changes than neural networks processing more uniform data like images or text~\citep{wang2019attacking, 10.1145/3394520, Zhou2023ADG}.
-The only existing black-box method for watermarking GNNs~\citep{xu2023watermarking} is backdoor-based, and suffers from the same data pollution and ownership ambiguity issues as backdoor watermarking of non-graph models~\citep{298064}\footnote{Recent ``fingerprinting’’ method, GrOVe~\citep{waheed2024grove}, verifies GNN ownership with node embeddings instead of explicit watermark patterns.
-However, it is noted to be vulnerable to pruning attacks.
+\textbf{Watermarking GNNs.} Varying size and structure of graphs make watermark embedding challenging.
+Moreover, GNNs' multi-hop message-passing mechanisms are more sensitive to data changes than neural networks processing more uniform data like images or text~\citep{wang2019attacking, 10.1145/3394520,mu2021hard,wang2021certified,wang2022bandits,Zhou2023ADG,wang2023turning,wang2024efficient,yang2024gnncert,zhao2025dual,li2025agnncert,li2025deterministic}.
+The only existing black-box watermarking GNNs~\citep{xu2023watermarking} suffer from the same issue as backdoor watermarking of non-graph models~\citep{298064}~\footnote{Fingerprinting method~\citep{waheed2024grove} verifies GNN ownership with node embeddings instead of explicit watermark patterns.
+However, it is vulnerable to pruning attacks.
 Relying on intrinsic model features can limit uniqueness guarantees and risk ownership ambiguity~\citep{wang2021high, 298064}.}.
-These issues, coupled with the complexity of graphs, make existing watermarking techniques unsuitable for GNNs.
-This highlights the need for novel watermarking approaches.
+These issues, coupled with graph complexity, make existing watermarking techniques unsuitable for GNNs.
+This highlights the need for novel schemes.